The shortage of women in STEM careers and STEM fields has been well documented.

 - Citizenship – By teaching them how to identify and solve problems, students can become useful and productive global members of society.

 Become a Makers Empire School today

-- Join thousands of teachers around the world transforming classroom learning with Makers Empire.
-Request a quotation or buy online with a credit card.
+- Request a quotation or buy online with a credit card now.

-- Wondering how Makers Empire actually works?
-Book a personal demo or sign up to a free trial so you can try it yourself and/or with your students.
+- Sign up to a free trial and try it with your students.